omartrinidad/bachelor_thesis/README.md

 # Features:

-- Add author in cite
 - Two title pages
-- APA references
+- Bibliography (and references) APA style with `\bibliographystyle{apalike}`.
+- Backreferences with `hyperref`
 - Roman page number in ToC
 - Number of pages in each page
 - Empty pages
 - Space between chapter and top of the page
 - Added short captions for LoF
-- Figure numbering and LoF with the format 'arabic-chapter.arabic-figure'.
+- Figure numbering and LoF with the format `arabic-chapter.arabic-figure`.
-- Titles with the format 'Roman-chapter.arabic-section'.
+- Titles with the format `Roman-chapter.arabic-section`.